mjebdev/harbour-seachest/README.md

 - When loading a folder, reauthorization should work but there may still be issues with uploading or downloading a file first thing after an access token has expired.
 Workaround would be to refresh folder and try again.
 - Plan to add support for renaming and other additional features if time allows.
 Was created as a basic way of downloading new RPMs from Dropbox folder without needing Android Support.
 - Options to rename and delete files and folders are present but non-functional.
-- Upload button on App Cover is also present but non-functional, hope to add feature whereby this would be a shortcut to uploading a file, perhaps to a pre-chosen default location.

 <h3>Tips</h3>